Zenchiyu/deep-learning-implementations/normalized-flows/README.md

 <details>
 <summary>Non-volume preserving network on different test cases</summary>

-I reimplemented a NVP network from our course (heavily similar) using 4 invertible coupling layers made with Multi-Layer Perceptrons.
-Plots on the left and middle are obtained with 500 epochs and plots on the right are obtained with 1000 epochs (about 5 min of training).
+I reimplemented an NVP network (heavily based on Fleuret's course) using 4 invertible coupling layers made with Multi-Layer Perceptrons.
+We trained our model with 500 epochs in all plots except those on the right.
+These used 1000 epochs (about 5 min of training).

 - First test case: A standard normal distribution split in two